Domain Adaptation without Source Data: Source data-free domain adaptation

 \textbf{Unsupervised domain adaptation:} The main goal of UDA is to minimize discrepancy between a labeled source domain $D_{s}=\{\left({x}^{i}_{s}, y^{i}_{s}\right)\}^{N_{s}}_{i=1}$ and an unlabeled target domain $D_{t}=\{{x}^{j}_{t}\}^{N_t}_{{j=1}}$, where $N_{s}$ and $N_{t}$ denote the number of source and target samples, respectively.
 The main assumption of this task is that source and target samples are drawn from a different but related probability distribution $D_{s} \sim p_{s}$ and $D_{t} \sim p_{t}$, according to covariate shift \cite{sugiyama2007mixture}.

-\textbf{Unsupervised domain adaptation without source data:} Unlike UDA, the proposed PrDA protocol assumes that we cannot access samples from a source domain due to privacy issues.
+\textbf{Unsupervised domain adaptation without source data:} Unlike UDA, the proposed SFDA protocol assumes that we cannot access samples from a source domain due to privacy issues.
 Instead of using a source dataset, this new protocol exploits a pre-trained model from the source domain.
-More precisely, PrDA aims to perform unsupervised domain adaptation through the parameters of a pre-trained source model $\theta_{s}$ and the unlabeled target domain $D_{t}=\{{x}^{j}_{t}\}^{N_t}_{{j=1}}$.
+More precisely, SFDA aims to perform unsupervised domain adaptation through the parameters of a pre-trained source model $\theta_{s}$ and the unlabeled target domain $D_{t}=\{{x}^{j}_{t}\}^{N_t}_{{j=1}}$.